CouchCMS/Documentation/src/contents/miscellaneous/shortcodes.md

 [googlemap src="http://maps.google.com/?ll=23.250652,77.402072&spn=0.019912,0.038581&z=15" width='600' height='480']
 ```

-<p class="success">If you are wondering where that URL given as _src_ came from, you can get it from http&#58;//maps.google.com/ by navigating to the desired geographical location and then clicking the 'link' button available at the top.</p>
+If you are wondering where that URL given as _src_ came from, you can get it from http&#58;//maps.google.com/ by navigating to the desired geographical location and then clicking the 'link' button available at the top. {.success}

 That wraps up all that is there for you to know about shortcodes in Couch.<br/>
 We end this section by providing some very useful (and real world) examples of shortcodes that you can use as guides for your own shortcodes or use them as-is in your projects.